-We ask that you make a reservation even if your group is not participating in a Museum program to assure that we do not have multiple groups visiting simultaneously.
+We ask that you make a reservation even if your group is not participating in a Museum program to ensure that we do not have multiple groups visiting simultaneously.

-To make a group reservation please contact the Group Program Coordinator at 252-504-7759 or through email at courtney.felton@dncr.nc.gov.
-Let the coordinator know what date and time you would like to visit and if applicable what program you would prefer.
+To make a group reservation, please contact the Group Program Coordinator at 252-504-7759 or through email at courtney.felton@dncr.nc.gov.
+Let the coordinator know what date and time you would like to visit and, if applicable, what program you would prefer.

-If you are unsure of what program your group wants or your chosen program is unavailable, the group coordinator will be able to assist you in exploring and choosing the best plan for your group.
+If you are unsure of what program your group wants or if your chosen program is unavailable, the group coordinator will be able to assist you in creating the best plan for your group.